Bernard Preston

 Serious about your well-being

 Well-being is a struggle for all of us.
-Either join the party, or start preparing for a lifetime of pain and medication; did you know that British women are disabled for a third of their lives?
+Either join the party or start preparing for a lifetime of pain and medication; did you know that British women are disabled for a third of their lives?

 If you are as determined as I am to enjoy a full life, then I am here to help you.
 We are not fanatics but certainly are motivated.

 But accidents and injuries can happen to any one of us; good doctors are important and I am not being dismissive of them.
-I myself had a ruptured appendix last year and am very grateful for the services of an excellent surgeon; he saved my life, literally.
+I myself had a ruptured appendix last year and was very grateful for the services of an excellent surgeon; he saved my life, literally.

 Choice foods